-no. though I think free testing should be done Can't think of any.
-No: all, and why is Esquimalt not considered outside of Victoria?
-We might need to be careful with boulevards on busy streets that might attract deer and so create a traffic hazard. perhaps the downtown core should be exempt. no Not specifically as long as they are well maintained. where there is limited curb parking, I think the gardens might get stomped on or cause gazards with people pulling over where they shouldn't no No, whether it's appropriate or not is adequately governed by common sense NO See my comment above, if there is a way to enforce the maintenance of the gardens, then fine, lets grow on them.
-But how do you enforce maintenance?
-No If there are big problems with pollution, growing unhealthy food Yes - down Pandora Ave - people throw their garbage around all down the street - it is a mess most of the time.Keep the vegetable gardening to some front lawns instead., but having strict rules.
-No. Areas with tiny strips for boulevards.
-Areas with highly contaminated soils (until remediated). no no Perhaps boulevards alongside apartment buildings as it could be hard to determine who would be responsible for ongoing upkeep no 37 of 158
+Can't think of any.

+No

+all, and why is Esq ulmalt not considered outside of Victoria?

+We might need to hazard. be careful with boulevards on busy streets that might attract deer and so create a traffic

+perhaps the down town core should be exempt.

+no

+Not specifically as long as they are well maintained.

+where there is limi pulling over where ted curb parking, I think the gardens might get stomped on or cause gazards with people they shouldn't

+no

+No, whether it's ap propriate or not is adequately governed by common sense

+NO

+above, if there is a way to enforce the maintenance of the gardens, then fine, lets grow on the gardens in the same of the gardens.

+No

+If there are big pro blems with pollution, growing unhealthy food

+ra Ave - people throw their garbage around all down the street - it is a mess most of the etable gardening to some front lawns instead., but having strict rules.

+No

+Areas with tiny stri ps for boulevards.
+Areas with highly contaminated soils (until remediated).

+no

+no

+Perhaps boulevard s alongside apartment buildings as it could be hard to determine who would be

+responsible for on going upkeep